Shah Faruk Anwar

 Shah Faruk Anwar is an Indian politician in the All India Majlis-e-Ittehadul Muslimeen party.
 He was elected as a member of the Maharashtra Legislative Assembly from Dhule City on 24 October 2019.
-[Former Deputy Mayor] Dhule municipal Corporation He won the 2019 assembly elections by 3307 votes against independent candidate Rajwardhan.
-Member of Maharashtra State Board Of Waqf.
+Former Deputy Mayor Dhule Municipal Corporation he won the 2019 assembly elections by 3307 votes against independent candidate Rajwardhan.
+He is a member of the Maharashtra State Board of Waqf.